Bangkok is chaos.

 We didn’t rush anything during our visits–a temple here, a movie there.
 This was the city of jet lag, at least on our first pass through, and we wanted to keep it manageable.

 Even without jet lag, though, Bangkok is inherently overwhelming and attacks all the senses.
-Avoid exhausting and overheating yourself, and take it step-by-step.
+Avoid exhausting and overheating yourself, especially if you only have a few days in Bangkok, and take it step-by-step.

 2. Don’t overload on temples.

 Temples are amazing, and Bangkok has some incredible ones.
 Don’t waste your time trying to visit all of them, though: just like visiting churches in Europe, eventually, all but the truly remarkable ones will start to blur together.